 Dog barking can quickly become a nuisance especially if your pet becomes a vocal demon when he's let out into the yard.
 If you and your neighbors are at your wits end read on to learn how to stop your dog barking, quickly and easily.

 Now I'm the first to admit a barking dog can be very annoying, especially if you're enjoying a bit of quiet 'me time' on your garden lounger.

-Although dogs bark to communicate, and it's natural for them to do so, some will bark at anything that moves in the garden; birds, squirrels, leaves, a stray plastic bag flapping in the breeze, and sometimes even their own shadow!
+Some dogs will bark at anything that moves; birds, squirrels, leaves, a stray plastic bag flapping in the breeze, and sometimes even their own shadow!